The New Testament Passover in Chronological Harmony

 Even if in verse one, John was referring to the Passover observed after Christ's death (which seems highly unlikely as noted), and the ceremony they had just finished observing was before the rest of the Jews' Passover, John's statement still does not do away with the other clear scriptures that state that Jesus and his disciples observed a legal Passover.
 This statement by John can easily be reconciled, because there were two legal days of Passover in the year of Jesus' crucifixion and resurrection.
 And this is exactly what the chronology of events and scriptures reveal.

-Some people also believe that the meal that Jesus and his disciples ate could not have been the Passover, because John uses the Greek word 'deipnon' which means supper, instead of the Greek word 'pascha' which means Passover to describe the meal they had just completed.
+Some people also believe that the meal Jesus and his disciples ate could not have been the Passover, because John uses the Greek word 'deipnon' which means supper, instead of the Greek word 'pascha' which means Passover to describe the meal they had just completed.
 Indeed, the Greek word here is not Passover ('pascha'), it is 'deipnon', which can mean 'meal', 'chief meal' or 'feast.'
 However, John's usage of the word 'deipnon' is not inconsistent with the eating of the Passover meal when viewed in the context of his description of the events of this very special and unique Passover meal and ceremony.

-The information that we have reviewed so far shows that Jesus and his disciples observed a legal and ceremonially correct Passover.
+The information we have reviewed so far shows that Jesus and his disciples observed a legal and ceremonially correct Passover.
 Even Jesus said that he had observed the Passover (Lk.22:15).

 HAGIGAH OR SEDER?